ivarout/HdriToCubemap/README.md

 # Usage
 Note that the template class `HdriToCubemap` supports `float` and `unsigned char` types, the first storing an hdr image, and the latter an 8-bit-per-channel ldr image.
 If the provided image is an hdr image, while the provided template type is `<unsigned char>`, [stb image](<https://github.com/nothings/stb>) will perform the conversion from hdr to ldr, and vice versa.

-When constructing an instance of the `HdriToCubemap` class, the user has to provide a resolution to be used for the cubemap faces, and optionally a boolean with sets the filter type, which defaults to `true`, resulting in bilinear interpolation.
+When constructing an instance of the `HdriToCubemap` class, the user has to provide a resolution to be used for the cubemap faces, and optionally a boolean which sets the filter type, which defaults to `true`, resulting in bilinear interpolation.
 When set to `false`, the *nearest* pixel in the environment map will be used.

 ```c++
 // load hdr or ldr image